luciasoftware/lucia/README.md

 * lucia/audio - Audio handling.

 ### Todo
+* Add a logger util.
+* Unify keyboard and joystick handling.
+* Create an instance object like bgts (to check for already running instances of the game).
+* Improve the input (interface/input.py (add number support, uppercase support and some special characters).
 * Add checksum checks to the resource manager.
 * Proper distance handling with rolloff and silence after a certain distance, should be no more than 70.
 * A documentation of the toolset available and how it may be used, with some examples.